 Note that, as demonstrated above, components must be defined outside of the

-render function that instantiates RunFlare
+render function that instantiates RunFlare to avoid rendering issues.

 A complete example of a Flare UI rendered using custom components is available on GitHub.
 You can also click the button below to launch it in CodeSandbox.